Working with allied groups, we are supporting four statewide campaigns:

 Are you frustrated when the profits of oil companies are prioritized over the livability of our planet?
 When important initiatives to protect our health and safety are stymied time and again by the influence of Big Oil?

-Then join the Oil Money Out, People Power In coalition!
+Then join us in supporting the Oil Money Out, People Power In coalition!

 Effective action on climate change depends on minimizing the influence of oil money on our democracy.
 The fossil fuel industry is the biggest, most powerful, and wealthiest industry the Earth has ever seen -- and in order to take back our democracy and protect our children, our climate and our health, we must get their money out of the political system.